LautaRC01/html-portfolio/README.md

 # html-portfolio-practice
-This is my <a href="https://lautarc01.github.io/html-portfolio/">portfolio project</a> for the webdev course.
+This is my practice <a href="https://lautarc01.github.io/html-portfolio/">portfolio project</a> for the webdev course.